-Mindfulness, as a technique, has provided me many things.
-In fact, the rewards from practising this seemingly simple technique has born an amazing crop of lifelong benefits.
+Mindfulness, as a technique, has provided many lessons to a lot of people.
+In fact, the rewards from practising this seemingly simple technique has born an amazing crop of lifelong benefits to me.
 Among the most powerful insights are:

 - Greater focus

 - Clear awareness

 However, it is the less directly beneficial rewards that I have find to be the most satisfying and indeed most life changing.

 In Buddhist psychology, mindfulness is part of a pantheon of techniques that are designed to bring around self-realisation and around each technique are structures of understanding from what each technique will bring about insight into the world around us.
 It is this aspect that I find most intriguing and most profound.

 Mindfulness has brought about many positive effects to me as an individual and it is also brought about many insights into how me, as an individual, sees the world that I occupy.
 When I first took up the practice of mindfulness my sole intention was to bring about relief from suffering.
 As has been stated many times in previous blog posts, I suffered from an emotional breakdown in 2013 and the picking up of the mindfulness baton was in desperate attempt to find peace from the physical and emotional sensations of that trauma.
 I am pleased to say that the technique, in that narrow request, has served me well and has brought about not only peace in that moment, it has also provided a methodology that will be picked up as and when needed in the future.

 The real power in mindfulness however, is in quiet times when trauma is not present.
 Mindfulness, it’s not simply a self-help triage.
 No, it is part of a toolbox of insight techniques that can assist you to realise your full human potential.
 However, in order to achieve that outcome, you need to bring into play the whole of who you are and more importantly who you think you are!